A giant loomed in the depths of night.

 FBB’s rotation period lasted 10 hours.
 The base ships and a mixed-use fleet orbited the planet at an altitude of 6000 kilometers, their inclined circular orbits taking 10 hours and 33 minutes to complete.
 To put it simply, they were nearly in geosynchronous orbit.

+The average pillar boat catch was six hai, and seven hai was celebrated as a large catch.
+One hai equated to between 10,000 and 20,000 tonnes and accounting usually treated it as such.
 While five and half hai sounded close to six hai, it was still several thousand tonnes short.
-It wasn’t the worst catch, but it was unremarkable.
-And because their catch had been average, Terra found it dissatisfying.
+It wasn’t the worst catch, but it was an unremarkable one.
+And because their catch had been unremarkable, Terra found it unsatisfying.

+“Whyyyy... why would you go that far...”
 Terra hugged her knees, occasionally complaining from the rear pit.
+“We caught so much, and yet...”

-However, Diode didn’t respond.
+However, Diode didn’t respond to her.

-From the moment they began hauling sweet mackerel, Diode was focused on piloting.
+After Diode threw out their first catch, she hadn't said anything about it beyond, "I’ll explain after we get back."
+From the moment they began hauling sweet mackerel, Diode focused on piloting.

-A full-element contained the orbital inclination, eccentricity, right ascension of the ascending node, argument of periapsis, mean motion, and mean anomaly of the Idaho’s orbit around the planet.
+The full-element contained the orbital inclination, eccentricity, right ascension of the ascending node, argument of periapsis, mean motion, and mean anomaly of the Idaho’s orbit around the planet.
 Once acquired, they were projected onto the target-container.

-“Here, is this okay?”
+“There, is that okay?”

 “All good.
 Let’s get on course now.”

-—In the end, just what kind of person is she?
+In the end, just what kind of person is she?

-Harboring those doubts and dissatisfactions, Terra murmured, “You’re going to operate it manually until we’ve returned, aren't you?
-Ah, was the descent manual too?”
+She wanted to at least talk it over but hadn’t been allowed to.
+Harboring those doubts and dissatisfactions, Terra muttered, “You’re going to operate it manually until we’ve returned, huh?
+Ah, was it a manual descent too?”

 “Yes.”

-As far as the return home was concerned, the boat could do that on its own.
+As far as the return home was concerned, the boat could handle that on its own.
 However, Diode shook her head.
-“We did lots of showy things, so we really don't have that much of a propellant surplus left.
+“We did lots of showy things, so we really don't have all that much of a propellant surplus left.
 I wanted to be more precise than the auto, so I did it with my own two hands.”

 “Ah, is that so...”